modus-continens/docs/src/introduction.md

 Please check the [language overview](./overview.md) to see how Modus achieves these goals.

 Modus is free software; you can find the source code on [GitHub](https://github.com/modus-continens/modus).
-To get started with Modus, please check [installation guide](https://github.com/modus-continens/modus/blob/main/INSTALL.md). <!-- FIXME -->
+To get started with Modus, please check [installation guide](tutorial.html#installation).

 Modus uses semantic versioning; until version 1.0 is declared, breaking changes are possible.
 The current version, 0.1, is a preview release.
 We welcome bug reports and feature requests submitted through [GitHub Issues](https://github.com/mechtaev/modus/issues).